IBM-Bluemix-Docs/sap-netweaver-ms-qrg/ms-set-up-infrastructure-three-tier.md

 1. Select **DAL10** for **Data Center**.
 2. Select the Microsoft Windows version of your choice as your **Operating System**.
 3. Under **Hard Drives**, select a second disk of the same type as the first one, create a RAID storage group of RAID1 from both disks, and choose **Windows Basic** as the **Partition Template**.

-Continue with the network configuration.
 4. Select **500 GB** for **Public Bandwidth**.
 5. Select **1 Gbps Redundant Public and Private Network Uplinks** and **Uplink Port Speed**.

-For this sample installation, leave the default values for all other fields.
-You can consult the SAP NetWeaver Implementation and Operations Guide (http://knowledgelayer.softlayer.com/procedure/sap-ibm-bluemix-infrastructure) for detailed descriptions of the options.
+6. For this sample installation, leave the default values for all other fields.
+You can consult [Setting up your bare metal servers](https://console.bluemix.net/docs/bare-metal/configuring.html#setting-up-your-bare-metal-servers) for detailed descriptions of the options.

-6. Click **Add to Order** at the bottom of the page.
+7. Click **Add to Order** at the bottom of the page.
 You are redirected to the Checkout page after your order has been verified.

 ## Setting up Advanced System Configurations
 {: #adv_config}